 How to read your credit card statement

-I. Here’s the Due Date of the statement.
-Unless your credit card company receives your payment by this date, they will begin charging you interest on the amount you owe.
+- The payment due date — Unless your credit card company receives your payment by this date, they will begin charging you interest on the amount you owe.
 Most companies will also charge you a late fee.
 They may also increase your interest rate.

 Remember: With a savings account you earn interest; when you borrow you pay interest.
 The interest rate a lender charges you depends on how good they believe your credit is — your creditworthiness.